lmfit/uncertainties/doc/tech_guide.rst

 The :mod:`uncertainties` package calculates almost all the derivatives required by linear error propagation theory with a fast and precise
-method: it uses `Automatic Differentiation`_, with reverse accumulation.
+method: it transparently implements `Automatic Differentiation`_, with reverse accumulation.
 This method is faster than symbolic differentiation and more precise than numerical differentiation.

 The derivatives of any expression can be obtained in a simple way, as demonstrated in the :ref:`User Guide <derivatives>`.